 The OpenAI Deal

-In 2016, Microsoft became the leading provider of supercomputing capabilities for OpenAI as the – at the time – research lab embarked on scaling up its large language models.
+In 2016, Microsoft became the leading provider of supercomputing capabilities for OpenAI as the – at the time – research lab embarked on scaling up its large language model — as explored in the intelligence factory race between AI labs — s.

 Indeed, the interesting thing about the current AI paradigm is that large language models could be pre-trained with an unsupervised approach, which enabled them to learn patterns from the massive data fed to them.